 Existing Policies Changes Reason 1 Dividend policy Payment of dividends within 30 days from declaration.
 The Company, while ensuring financial flexibility, shall endeavor to continue to declare annual regular cash dividends exceeding 30% of the prior year's net income from continuing operations.
-To align with leading corporate governance practices 2 Disclosure of trading in Company shares Directors and key officers must declare their dealings with Company shares within three (3) business days.
+To align with leading corporate governance practices as a way to protect the interest of the minority shareholders 2 Disclosure of trading in Company shares Directors and key officers must declare their dealings with Company shares within three (3) business days.
 To align with leading corporate governance practices 3 ASM Agenda Each agenda item in the Notice to Shareholders' Meeting that will require shareholder approval must have a brief explanation or rationale.
-To align with leading corporate governance practices 4 Vendor Accreditation Adoption of Vendor Accreditation and Selection Process To align with leading corporate governance practices 5 Whistle blower Adoption of Whistle Blower Policy and Protection from Retaliation Policy To align with leading corporate governance practices

-Existing Policies Changes Reason 6 Board's skills and competencies Diversity in age, gender, ethnicity, experience, field expertise, and personal gualities shall be considered by the Board as it installs a process of selection to ensure a mix of competent directors and key officers.
-To align with leading corporate governance practices 8 Policies on equitable treatment of shareholders Directors, officers and employees shall disclose any interest in any transactions of the company that may place them in a conflict of interest position Directors shall inhibit themselves from participating in any discussion, deliberation and decision-making concerning any issue or transaction where they may be conflicted Creation of a Related Party Transaction Review Committee The Company shall not extend loans to directors and key officers unless these grants are conducted at arms-length basis and at market rates.
+To align with leading corporate governance practices and to encourage minority shareholder participation 4 Vendor Accreditation Adoption of Vendor Accreditation and Selection Process To align with leading corporate governance practices 5 Whistle blower Adoption of Whistle Blower Policy and Protection from Retaliation Policy To align with leading corporate governance practices 6 Board's skills and competencies Diversity in age, gender, ethnicity, experience, field expertise, and personal qualities shall be considered by the Board as it installs a process of selection to ensure a mix of competent directors and key officers.
+To align with leading corporate governance practices 7 Policies on equitable treatment of shareholders Directors, officers and employees shall disclose any interest in any transactions of the company that may place them in a conflict of interest position Directors shall inhibit themselves from participating in any discussion, deliberation and decision-making concerning any issue or transaction where they may be conflicted Creation of a Related Party Transaction Review Committee The Company shall not extend loans to directors and key officers unless these grants are conducted at arms-length basis and at market rates.
 To align with leading corporate governance practices